Gabriel-RABHI/ActionBridge/README.md

 In the **Dashboard** application UI, this **Signal** files are stacked as inputs data.
 This inputs can be selected to build a **Ticket**, a prompt to send to the LLM tool to plan a given programming work.
 To do it, there is a list of the various **Agents** seen from the main selected path.
 Under each agent, the defined **Actions** are listed.
 You can select an **Action** or write a prompt yourself.
 The prompt is previewed immediately with the **Agent** specific context.
 It can be manually edited too.
 Then you can click "Run".
 The pending **Ticket** is sent to the LLM coding tool if there no existing **Ticket** pending or in process.
 The **Ticket** is converted in **Tasks** by the LLM Coding Tool, then this **Tasks** are send to the LLM Coding Tool for execution.

 When the **Ticket** is completed - it mean that there is no remaining **Tasks** to be done for this Ticket and declared completed - a final **Summary** is produced.
 There is a summary **Index** that reference each **Tickets** summary. **Tickets** summary explain (1) the task intent, (2) the starting point, (3) problems and (4) changes.
 Upcoming **Ticket** processing **Agents** can read the **Index** and read the various tickets summaries as knowledge base.
+## The Recursive View

+In the Dashboard, the visible Agents is the one found in a recursive scan from the selected file point to the root directory of the project.
+The same principle apply to Actions and prompt component file.
+This materialize the foundational, per domain and aspect adaptations and optimizations of the context.
+It can be used for many adaptations, including :

+- **Specialized Local Agents** : Agents can be defined at any point in the project tree.
+Specific agents can be defined locally to a project, or to a branch in a project, to perform really specific tasks.
+In any case, they will inherit of prompt defined directly in the `Agents` directories of parent `.bridge` directories.

+- **Agent Local Enrichment** : For any existing Agent, local directive can be added for better local results.
+It permit to build a rich but selective context.
+A `SeniorDev` Agent defined at the root of the project can integrate a new local `.bridge/Agents/SeniorDev/ui_components.md` file in his prompt.
+This new, local directives are not the same in the Web UI directories and in the Data Access directories.

+- **Specific Actions** : Many actions can be defined locally.
+They can be generic or completely dedicated to a specific feature set or to the purpose of the branch source code.
+A logical suite of Action can become a "replayable" construction history steps.
+"Add Paypal as payment gate" can be a business oriented action.

+- **Globalization** : general purpose directives and generic actions are defined in the highest `.bridge` directories.
+The prompt aggregation logic permit to link operations or specify general purpose indications.
 ## What Does This Change?

 ActionBridge fundamentally shifts the developer's role from writing and maintaining source code to defining and refining intent, rules, and context.
 By treating code as a temporary byproduct of highly localized knowledge, it introduces a completely new paradigm for software engineering.